battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

     skipMany anyChar
 ```

 These are all the building blocks we need to parse the url, but we have to combine them.
-Up to this point, all parsers did something and returned the result after running all parsers, but what if we want the results of all parsers?
+Up to this point, all parsers did something and returned the last result _after_ running all parsers.
+What if we want the results of _all_ parsers, i.e. the in-betweens?

-Let's take a step back first and write a parser that reads exactly _two_ alphanumeric characters and then expects the input to end (`eof`):
+Let's take a step back first and write a parser that reads _exactly two_ alphanumeric characters and then expects the input to end (`eof`):

 ```
 twoChars = do